JereNurminen/cv/README.md

 I have utilized Python to automate some of my workload with custom **scripts** and create web apps with **Flask** (ie. [a blog platform](https://github.com/JereNurminen/blog-platform) and [a weather reporting app](https://github.com/JereNurminen/weather-app)).
 Currently falling in love with it.

 ### Javascript
 I have done a few projects with **React** (used in both of the aforementioned projects, the former for its admin page and the latter for the whole front end).
-I'm also familiar with **Node**, having used it in [an *older* project](https://github.com/JereNurminen/nodejs_chat_webapp).
+I'm also familiar with **Node**, having used it in [a *much older* project](https://github.com/JereNurminen/nodejs_chat_webapp).
 I am looking forward to using both in the future.

 ### Java
 Java has been with me since the beginning of my studies, with a firm focus on it.
 I have created **Spring/Spring Boot** web apps and an **Android** e-learning app for a Finnish company as a team.